Interface Segregation Principle in C#

 }

-Now, you can see the LiquidInkjetPrinter class is not providing implementation to the Fax and PrintDuplex method as these services are not required by the LiquidInkjetPrinter class.
+Now, you can see the LiquidInkjetPrinter class is not implementing the Fax and PrintDuplex methods as these services are not required by the LiquidInkjetPrinter class.
 That means now our application design follows the Interface Segregation Principle.
 Now, you can test the functionality of the two classes by modifying the Program class code as follows.

 using System;